In the beginning…

 New faces also joined the guests during this time including internationally-respected opera singer Jonathan Veira, American gospel singer Crystal Lewis, the African Children’s Choir; rising rock singer and worship leader Doug Walker; and for the 2007 anniversary event, Stuart Townend and Chris Eaton.
 1999 saw an outstanding event with the celtic-rock group Iona.

-Since 2002 an exciting outreach to the younger generation has grown up in the Prom Praise for Schools project with amazing events at the Royal Albert Hall and a number of smaller activities in between.
+Since 2002 an exciting outreach to the younger generation has grown up in the Prom Praise for Schools project with amazing events at the Royal Albert Hall.
+The project continues to flourish and is now planning a seventh event at RAH in March 2015.

-Recording ministry has continued by adding visual to the audio, when the Songs of Praise team came to use the1999 concert for a programme was were able to produce a full-length video, which has more recently been converted to DVD, and in 2007 the 30th Anniversary event was recorded for CD & DVD (available in the shop).
+Recording ministry has continued by adding visual to the audio, when the Songs of Praise team came to use the1999 concert for a programme was were able to produce a full-length video, which has more recently been converted to DVD, and in 2007 the 30th Anniversary event was recorded for CD & DVD (available, along with other more recent titles, in the shop).

-Other special guests have been added to the rosta, as Keith & Kristyn Getty joined the 2008 Royal Albert Hall event and X-Factor finalist Beverley Trotman the 2010 event - both of which were recorded (also available in the shop).
+Other special guests have been added to the rosta, as a number of well-known guests have joined Prom Praise events, including Keith & Kristyn Getty, Lou Fellingham and Phatfish, X-Factor finalist Beverley Trotman, Graham Kendrick and most recently at the 2014 event Martin Smith and Paul Baloche (recordings available in the shop).

 In September 2008, Langham Arts America was launched.
 This American sister was brought to life to help the UK team expand the ministry of the All Souls Orchestra even further afield and is an exciting development.